JakeWharton/wormhole/README.md

 Is the library standalone and shipped as a binary?
 It is not safe to use.
 You can't know what version of AGP/R8 your consumers are using to ensure new methods will be desugared.

+#### Does it work with all versions of AGP(Android Gradle Plugin)?

+No. It works with AGP v4.0 and above.

 License
 =======